suzanbaert/Dplyr_Tutorials/Rmd_originals/Dplyr04_Summarizing_and_slicing.md

 Data Wrangling Part 4: Summarizing and slicing your data
 ========================================================

-This is the fourh blog post in a series of dplyr tutorials:
+This is the fourth blog post in a series of dplyr tutorials:

 -   [Part 1: Basic to Advanced Ways to Select Columns](https://suzanbaert.netlify.com/2018/01/dplyr-tutorial-1/)